CityOfNewYork/nyco-patterns/src/content/index.md

     <link href="" rel="stylesheet" type="text/css">

-This distribution includes a custom build of the <a href='${link_tailwind_docs}'>Tailwind Utility CSS Framework</a>.
+This distribution includes a custom build of the <a href='${this.site.urls.tailwind}'>Tailwind Utility CSS Framework</a>.
 Refer to Tailwind CSS docs for full details on utilizing the CSS uitilites to build different types of UIs.